How To Best Manage Your Lawn In Summer

 This is perhaps the most important thing you can do for your plants during the summer months.
 Temperatures are coolest during the early morning hours, which enable the water to soak into the soil before it has a chance to evaporate.
 Watering during the day causes the moisture to evaporate before it even reaches the plants, which means water is just going to waste and the plants are not benefiting from the effort.

-What about watering in the evening?
+What about water in the evening?
 While the temperatures do drop in the evening, it is still warmer than in the morning hours.
 Further, it is important to avoid leaving your plants soaking overnight, as this will cause damage.

 If you are not able to get up early to water your landscape, talk to us about installing an automatic sprinkler system.